-In this carp rigs for beginners article, we are going to explain the need to know information so you as a beginner carp angler can start fishing sooner.
-Trust me when I say this, you do not need to know any complex carp rigs in order to catch carp.
+In this carp rigs for beginners article, we are going to explain the need to know information and the carp fishing setup for beginners so you can start fishing sooner.
+Trust me when I say this, you do not need to know any advanced carp rigs in order to catch carp.

-We are going to provide you with all of the information you need to tie a simple beginner carp rig that will catch you carp and explain all of the components that make up a beginner carp rig along with some excellent tips and tricks.
+We are going to provide you with all of the information you need to tie a simple beginner carp rig that will catch you carp and explain all of the carp fishing tackle that makes up a beginner carp rig along with some excellent tips and tricks.

 Does that sound good?
 Let's get started.

 We will start with some context around what exactly is a carp rig?
-In essence, a carp rig is a series of components that are attached to the end of your fishing line that will allow you to hook and catch carp.
-These components usually comprise of the, but not limited to, the following:
+In essence, a carp rig is a series of carp fishing tackle that is attached to the end of your carp fishing line that will allow you to hook and catch carp.
+These carp fishing tackle components usually comprise of the, but not limited to, the following:

 - bait, usually a boilie but there a many alternatives